 Diagnosis and Treatment

 Lumbosacral plexus injuries are less common than brachial plexus injuries but can be associated with automobile accidents or extreme limb abduction.
 Fractures of long bones can injure peripheral nerves locally.
 Surgical intervention for pelvic and hip disease and injection injuries are common causes of sciatic nerve injuries.
 Sustained pressure on the lateral aspect of the stifle can cause peroneal nerve injury.
 Heat application, massage, and stretching of tendons should be performed for 15 min 2–3 times/day to keep muscles, tendons, and joints healthy while the nerve is regenerating.
 A light bandage may prevent damage to the foot from dragging, but reduction of circulation should be avoided.
-There is no specific therapy currently available to assist nerve regeneration.
-Small animals may be given NSAID or a short course of anti-inflammatory oral prednisone at 0.25 mg/kg/day for 5–7 days.
+No specific therapy is currently available to assist nerve regeneration, but recent studies with laser therapy, also known as cold laser, low level light therapy, or photobiomodulation, has shown some promise in assisting nerve regrowth.
+In traumatic injuries with accompanying swelling, small animals may be given NSAIDs or a short course of anti-inflammatory oral prednisone at 0.5 mg/kg/day for 5–7 days.
 This will help reduce edema, which can compromise circulation to the nerve.
-NSAID and corticosteroids should not be used concurrently.
-NSAID can be given to horses to reduce edema.
-If voluntary movement, nociception, and spinal reflexes improve over 1–2 mo, the prognosis is good.
+NSAIDs and corticosteroids should not be used concurrently.
+NSAIDs can be given to horses to reduce edema.
+If voluntary movement, nociception, and spinal reflexes improve within 1–2 mo, the prognosis is good.
 Limb mutilation can be transient in recovering nerve injuries and may be prevented by temporary use of an elizabethan collar.
 If nerve injury is suspected to be permanent and the animal is mutilating the limb, amputation is recommended in small animals.
-Enough time should be allowed to pass before amputation to permit possible regeneration of the nerve, typically 3–6 mo.
+Enough time should be allowed to pass for possible regeneration of the nerve, typically 3–6 mo, before amputation.

-Neoplasia of nerve roots and peripheral nerves can cause a chronic, progressive, often painful paresis of a thoracic or pelvic limb. (see Diseases of the Peripheral Nerve and Neuromuscular Junction: Neoplasia of the Peripheral Nerve and Neuromuscular Junction and see Neoplasia of the Nervous System.)
+Neoplasia of nerve roots and peripheral nerves can cause a chronic, progressive, often painful paresis of a thoracic or pelvic limb (see Neoplasia of the Peripheral Nerve and Neuromuscular Junction and see Neoplasia of the Nervous System.).
 Nerve sheath tumors are common in dogs.
 Lymphosarcoma of the brachial or lumbosacral plexus is seen in dogs, cattle, and cats.
-If the nerve roots within the spinal canal are affected, an extramedullary spinal cord mass may be visualized with a myelogram, CT, or MRI in dogs and cats.
+If the nerve roots within the spinal canal are affected, an extramedullary mass may be visualized with a myelogram, CT, or MRI in dogs and cats.
 Surgical exploration and removal or biopsy are essential to determine diagnosis or prognosis.
 The longterm prognosis for nerve sheath tumors is poor, even after attempted surgical removal and limb amputation.
 Nerve sheath tumors often affect multiple nerve roots, and the tumor is difficult to completely remove.
 If appropriate chemotherapy is instituted for lymphosarcoma, the length and quality of life may be improved.
-Chemotherapy is not helpful in treating nerve sheath tumors, but radiation therapy may have some benefit.
+Chemotherapy is not very helpful to treat nerve sheath tumors, but radiation therapy may have some benefit.